FlorentF9/sparkml-som/README.md

 The same algorithm was implemented by one of my colleagues: https://github.com/TugdualSarazin/spark-clustering (project now maintained by [C4E](https://github.com/Clustering4Ever/Clustering4Ever)).
 This version is meant to be simpler to use and more concise, performant and compatible with Spark ML Pipelines and Datasets/DataFrames.

 **This code will soon be integrated into the [C4E clustering project](https://github.com/Clustering4Ever/Clustering4Ever)**, so be sure to check out this project if you want to explore more clustering algorithms.
-In case you only need SOM, keep using this code which will remain independant and up-to-date.
+In case you only need SOM, keep using this code which will remain independent and up-to-date.

 ## Quickstart